Backporter/SSE-Fallout-4-Voice-Dialog-Converter/README.md

 Question: What is this tool for?

-answer: This tool converters PC .fuz files to PS4 .fuz files which is played on the PS4.
+Answer: This tool converters PC .fuz files to PS4 .fuz files which is played on the PS4.

 Question: Do I need to use this tool on my PC .fuz?

-answer: Yes, PC .fuz will NOT play on PS4.
+Answer: Yes, PC .fuz will NOT play on PS4.

 You are done use the tool as you wish